 8.2.6 Summary

 Adaptation of assessments using the MRL criteria to S&T programs is challenging, but there are several key attributes that can help.
-First and foremost is participation of an SME trained in assessment of manufacturing readiness.
+First and foremost is participation of an SME trained in assessment of manufacturing readiness?
 It is critical the stakeholders work together to understand what is needed to meet the MRL criteria in their application.
 Tying MRL criteria to program objectives, providing analysis of the criteria with respect to program developments, and identifying potential risks that need to be managed moving forward are all areas where trained SMEs can provide assistance.
 Assessments of manufacturing must stay focused on the manufacturing risks of transitioning a technology from the lab to production and should consider impact on product success.
 Managing manufacturing risks improves the ability to transition technology smoothly and efficiently and is essential for cost effective and reduced cycle times in an acquisition program.

 8.3 MRL Criteria for Sustainment/Maintenance, Repair & Overhaul (MRO) and Depot Activities